isaac-weisberg/HalfFive/README.md

 Say, you had an observable that was known not to emit any of its elements synchronously on subscription and so it was cold.
 Then you use a `startWith` operator.
 The new observable, as you guess, will be hot.

+One could be interested in zipping the emissions in pairs uzing a `zip` operator.
+If at least one of the observables is cold, this means that initially upon subscription there will just be nothing to emit and thus the resulting observable is cold.
+However, if both are hot, this will lead to an emission of at least one event, resulting in a hot observable.
+Same behavior applies to `combineLatest`.

 The `PublishSubject` (spoiler: here it is called `Multiplexer`) is cold.
 But the `BehaviorSubject` (spoiler: `Container`) is actually hot.

 **NB: the scheduling of an observable does not apply to the context of hot emissions.
 If it's scheduled on a background queue, but is hot and is subscribed to on the main queue - it still counts as scheduled on background queue.**